yanyinzhao/PointCloudPathCode/README.md

 This project provides the implementation for proximity queries on point cloud using rapid construction path oracle.
 We refer the readers to our paper for more details.

-We compared 25 algorithms as follows (the algorithm calculate the path passing on a point cloud as default):
+We compared 25 algorithms as follows (the algorithms calculate the path passing on a point cloud as default):

 - SE-Oracle-Adapt (oracle based baseline)
 - SE-Oracle-Adapt-A2A (oracle based baseline for A2A query)